 Ibanez GSRM20 Mikro Short-Scale Bass Guitar

 The GSRM20 gets recommended a fair amount as a good option for kids.
-The scale length is 28.6″ so it is pretty small and easy for a child to move their fingers around.
-It is also very lightweight so it would be easy for most kids to hold.
+The scale length is 28.6″ so it’s pretty small and easy for a child to move their fingers around.
+It’s also very lightweight, so it should be easy for most kids to hold.
 It is a great bass to learn on, has great tone and sounds good.
 Price: Approximately $180.

 Squier Vintage Modified Jaguar Special Short Scale Bass

 This Modified Jaguar Special SS is also another very popular option for kids.
 Since it’s a Squier (Fender’s budget line) you know you are getting decent quality.
 If your child ends up not continuing as a bassist (or they get so into it that they want to upgrade!), it’ll be easy to sell this, and get a nice portion of your money back.
 The neck is 30” scale length and most owners tend to agree that this is a great value for the quality you are getting.
 Price: Approximately $180.

 This is kind of an odd option to include for kids, but I thought why not throw it in so people know it is out there.
 This Hofner is a pricier short-scale bass, inspired by Paul McCartney’s classic Hofner, which he used on most of the Beatles recordings.
 It’s a unique looking violin bass with some beautiful design features.
 It has a 30″ scale length, with 22 frets, making it a decent option for kids size-wise (if price is no object).
 Price approximately $500.

 The idea of the 3/4 size models is that the whole bass is 3/4 the size of a full sized bass, including the body as well as the neck.
 This is in contrast to the short-scale basses, where the body is regular size, and just the neck is shorter.

 SX Ursa 4 JR RN 3TS Short Scale Bass Guitar